amavicpos/User-App/README.md

 # User App
 An app to store and organise information about users.
-The app was created to practice the content learnt in the Code First Girls Introduction to DevOps MOOC.

 ## Features
 - Edit, show and delete information about a user.